-Log search [Beta]
+Log search

-The Search logs tab in Workflow Lineage allows you to search across all service logs produced by a selected source executor over the past seven days.
+The Search logs tab in Workflow Lineage allows you to search across all service logs produced by a selected source executor over the past 30 days.
 Unlike the per-execution service logs view, log search aggregates logs from every execution originating from a given source executor, making it useful for investigating recurring errors or finding specific log messages across multiple runs.

 A source executor is the first executable resource in the call chain and can be a function, action, automation, AIP logic, or AIP agent.
+When a function is backed by another resource, such as AIP logic, a language model, or an AIP agent, the log search panel displays the backing resource as the source executor rather than the underlying function.

 To access log search: